Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: INTRODUCTION

 To the best of our knowledge, relative localization through surface reflections for multi-robot systems remains unexplored in literature.
-Unlike most vision-based relative localization methods, our approach takes advantage of surface reflections to extend the operational range while remaining unaffected by surface properties (e.g., specular reflections) or the size of the \ac{UAV} and geometry.
+Unlike most vision-based relative localization methods, our approach takes advantage of surface reflections to extend the operational range while remaining unaffected by surface properties or the size of the \ac{UAV} and geometry.

-By accounting for the spread in the reflection pattern caused by surface irregularities (Fig. \ref{fig:high_exposure}) and sensor uncertainties, the proposed approach improves reliability.
-Since the marker and its reflection appear much farther apart in the image than their actual spacing on the \ac{UAV}, the method improves the accuracy and precision of position estimation.
-Additionally, its independence from marker geometry allows for the use of more compact markers, enabling flexible attachment to micro-\ac{UAV}.
+By accounting for the spread in the reflection pattern caused by surface irregularities (Fig.~\ref{fig:high_exposure}) and sensor uncertainties, the proposed approach improves reliability and accuracy, while its independence from marker geometry allows for more compact markers suitable for \acp{MAV}.

-We evaluated the proposed approach in diverse indoor and outdoor environments, demonstrating its ability to accurately estimate the relative position between two \acp{UAV}, outperforming state-of-the-art methods.
 This enables an efficient solution for close cooperative formation flights in confined indoor environments and marine operations.
-Our contribution in this work is threefold: \begin{enumerate} \item We derive the theoretical background with the underlying physics for reflection-based localization. \item We propose a novel camera-only reflection-based relative localization approach that requires no prior knowledge of team member sizes or surface properties. \item We experimentally verified that the proposed approach significantly enhances the operational potential of micro-scale teams in both indoor and outdoor environments, regardless of lighting conditions.
-Significant performance improvements are also demonstrated in comparison to state-of-the-art methods. \end{enumerate}
+Our contribution in this work is threefold: \begin{enumerate} \item We derive the theoretical background with the underlying physics for reflection-based localization. \item We propose a novel camera-only reflection-based relative localization approach requiring only the range to the reflective surface, with no prior knowledge of team member sizes or surface properties. \item We experimentally validate the proposed approach in both indoor and outdoor environments across heterogeneous platforms, demonstrating reliable operation regardless of lighting conditions and improved performance compared to state-of-the-art methods. \end{enumerate}